kopsha/hopeless-programming/README.md

 ```

-> Another indirection in the SAME module
+Another indirection in the _same_ module, because... we might be paid by the line
-> _Can you feel the muscles working already?_
+of code soon.

 ```python
 def _mark_to_load(model: Type, tenant: models.Tenant, trial_ids: List[int]):